 Intel’s Gen 13 and Gen 14 Core processors also support PCI Express 5.0, but only for the x16 graphics port.
 These CPUs give you the best performance possible from present and future high-end graphics cards that are PCIe 5-compatible.
 However, the other PCIe lanes are limited to version 4.0, including those that go to the M.2 slots where you connect your SSDs.

 Regarding memory support, on the one hand, all Intel’s 13th Gen and 14th Gen Core processors support DDR4 RAM running at 3200 MHz.
 All of them can use DDR5-4800 as well, and higher-end models also offer support for DDR5-5600.
 Pay attention, however: you’ll have to choose the right motherboard right from the start, as you can only use one type of RAM on any given motherboard.
-There are some designed for DDR4, and then there are others designed for DDR5.
+There are some designed for DDR4, and then there are others meant for DDR5.

 Take a look at the table below to see what Intel’s 13 and 14 Gen Core processors offer and what their real prices are today:

 Last but not least, when it comes to integrated graphics, both Intel Core and AMD Ryzen processors have built-in GPUs.
 With Intel, it depends on the exact CPU model you’re looking at.
+It’s easier with AMD: almost all Ryzen 9000, 8000, and 7000 processors have integrated graphics chips, except for the AMD Ryzen 5 7500F, the Ryzen 5 8400F, and the Ryzen 7 8700F.

-The integrated graphics options available on AMD Ryzen 7000 and some of Intel’s 13 and 14th-gen Core desktop processors are pretty basic.
+The integrated graphics options available on AMD Ryzen 9000, Ryzen 7000 and some of Intel’s 13 and 14th-gen Core desktop processors are pretty basic.
 They can be handy in some computer configurations built for office work but not much else.

 If you need to keep your budget in check, you might want to get an AMD Ryzen 8000 CPU or an Intel Core processor from the 12th or 13th generation.
 The former lets you play games without having to buy a discrete GPU, while the latter allows you to save some money by using DDR4 memory.